The information in this article is up to date for tax year 2024 (returns filed in 2025).

 Bonus: Anyone with a social security number can be a beneficiary—including the person who set up the account.
 Plus, family and friends can make contributions to the account, helping you grow your savings faster.

 You don’t have to make millions to benefit from tax-advantaged investments.
-As you save for retirement and other financial goals, keep these investment options in mind to give you the best returns possible on your taxes now and in the future.
+As you save for retirement and other financial goals, keep these tax-free investment options in mind to give you the best returns possible on your taxes now and in the future.